Dogchaseacar/Dogchaseacar.github.io/_posts/2020-1-6-Deploy-your-java-app-on-AWS-and-reverse-proxy-by-Nginx.md

 ## Step 6 Reverse proxy by Nginx

-<font size=3>Adding the port at the end of your domain is still annoying and not what we want.
+Adding the port at the end of your domain is still annoying and not what we want.
 In addition we want to increase the browsing speed and load balancer.
 We need the help of reverse proxy.
 It is quite convenient to do this by Nginx.

 First create another ubuntu instance on EC2 to hold Nginx.
 Then follow the guidance from official website http://nginx.org/en/linux_packages.html to install Nginx.

-After installation, `cd /etc/nginx/nginx.conf` edit the `niginx.conf` by vim. add your own server block to it.</font>
+After installation, `cd /etc/nginx/nginx.conf` edit the `niginx.conf` by vim. add your own server block to it.

 	server {
 	listen      80;